-144. Biotechnology as a science: the subject and objectives of biotechnology, the stages of formation of biotechnology as a science, and the main directions of development.
-"Color classification of biotechnology products.
-The importance of biotechnology in solving global problems of humanity.

-145. Objects and methods of modern biotechnology: characteristics of biotechnology objects, basic requirements for their use.
+- 151. Biotechnology as a science: the subject and objectives of biotechnology, the stages of formation of biotechnology as a science, and the main directions of development.
+"Colour classification of biotechnological products.
+The importance of biotechnology in solving global problems of mankind. - 152.
+Objects and methods of modern biotechnology: characteristics of biotechnology objects, basic requirements for their use.
 Classification of biotechnological methods.
-Modern scientific biotechnological methods - methods of cellular and genetic engineering.
+Modern scientific biotechnological methods methods of cellular and genetic engineering.
 Stages of biotechnological production and general scheme of the biotechnological process.
 Main characteristics of the target product, requirements for its quality.
 GLP and GMP standards, TU and DSTU standards.
-Methods of utilization of by-products and waste.

-146. Industrial microbiology: industrial microbiological processes: synthesis and transformation technologies.
+Methods of utilisation of by-products and waste. - 153.
+Industrial microbiology: industrial microbiological processes: synthesis and transformation technologies.
 Objects and products of microbiological synthesis.
 Classification of types of fermenters and bioreactors.
 Requirements, features of biology, characteristics, methods of selection of microorganisms-producers.
-Microbial synthesis of low molecular weight compounds: amino acids, vitamins, organic acids, $\beta$ -carotene.
+Microbial synthesis of low molecular weight compounds: amino acids, vitamins, organic acids, β-carotene.
 Technologies for the production of enzymes and enzyme preparations of microbial origin.
-Application of immobilized enzymes in biotechnology.
-Examples of food biotechnology.

-147. Phytobiotechnology: Totipotency is a unique property of a plant cell.
+Application of immobilised enzymes in biotechnology.
+Examples of food biotechnology. - 154.
+Phytobiotechnology: Totipotency is a unique property of a plant cell.
 Characteristics of the main in vitro cultures: callus culture, suspension culture, culture of isolated protoplasts.
-Biotechnologies based on the culture of cells, tissues and organs of higher plants: microclonal reproduction, plant material recovery, production of valuable biologically active substances (BAS), cryopreservation of cell and meristem cultures, plant transgenesis.

-148. Animal biotechnology: Features, types and conditions of animal cell cultivation.
-Somatic hybridization.
+Biotechnology based on the culture of cells, tissues and organs of higher plants: microclonal reproduction, plant material recovery, production of valuable biologically active substances (BAS), cryopreservation of cell and meristem cultures, plant transgenesis. - 155.
+Animal biotechnology: Features, types and conditions of animal cell cultivation.
+Somatic hybridisation.
 Preparation of monoclonal antibodies.
-The concept of multi-uni-, pluri- and totipotency.
-Stem cells - main characteristics and areas of use in medicine.
+The concept of multi-unit, pluri- and totipotency.
+Stem cells main characteristics and areas of use in medicine.
 Cryopreservation and embryo transplantation.
 Cloning of animals.
 Transgenic animal organisms.
-Problems of bioethics and biosafety in biotechnological research.

-149. Environmental biotechnology: biotechnology of water purification.
+Problems of bioethics and biosafety in biotechnological research. - 156.
+Environmental biotechnology: water purification biotechnology.
 Biodegradation of xenobiotics.
 Phytoremediation.
-Biodegradation and conversion of municipal and industrial waste.
+Biodegradation and conversion of domestic and industrial waste.
 Biodegradation of oil pollution.
 Bioenergy.
-Production of biofuels and biogas.

-1. Clark D., Pazdernik N. Biotechnology.
+Production of biofuels and biogas. - 1.
+Clark D., Pazdernik N. Biotechnology.
 2nd Edition.
 Academic Cell, 2015.
 835 p.